awsdocs/amazon-ec2-user-guide/doc_source/ec2-resource-limits.md

 1. Select the resource in the list, and choose **Request limit increase**\.

-1. Complete the required fields on the limit increase form\.
+1. Complete the required fields on the limit increase form and choose **Submit**\.
 We'll respond to you using the contact method that you specified\.

 ## Limits on email sent using port 25<a name="port-25-throttle"></a>